roshanjain77/zsh/README.md

 # zsh

-These configurations are only for linux and Mac users, I don't know if they work on windows.
+These configurations are only for Linux and Mac users.
+I don't know if they work on windows.

 **Git folder should be in your home directory**.